Familymoon Trip to Maine, August 2009

 Well, don’t know what’s going on here, and, hey, each one of those kids knows a lot about poker than I ever did!

 Munchkin!
 The real hero of the Little Red Cottage!
 Munchkin is so tiny, and he has only one eye left.
 He lost the other one when he punctured it bouncing around sniffing down into freshly mowed wild grass stalks.
 One of the severed stalks of grass stabbed his eyeball.
 Can’t imagine the agony!
 He was a lovable little dog, very friendly, and already along in years.
 We all adored him.
 Thing is, I never cared for tiny little lap dogs before I met Munchkin.
-Used to dismiss them as silly foo-foo dogs for spoiled, rich people.
+Used to dismiss them as silly foo-foo dogs for an eccentric mix of spoiled, rich people and trailer park mamas.
 Not Munchkin.
 He slayed bullshit!
 And he hopped up into your lap like a cat showing you who’s boss, too.
 And he’s tinier than a cat!
 And he was so affectionate.
 Yeah, we all loved that little bitty doggie, and he opened my heart to appreciate other powerful, little foo-foos, too.

 Munchkin outside the cabin.